TheCandidStartup/TheCandidStartup.github.io/_drafts/home-assistant-octopus-repair-blueprint.md

 # Electricity Meter

 The integration exposes separate devices for each energy meter (electricity and gas in my case).
 Each device has a set of sensors which can be logically divided into two groups.
-The first group relates to the *previous* days consumption of energy.
+The first group relates to the *previous* day's consumption of energy.
 There are separate sensors for the energy consumed, the cost of the energy consumed and the applicable rates during the day.

 The second group relates to the *current* state of the tariff you're on.
 There are sensors for the standing charge each day, off-peak times, and per-unit rates.